mipetrin/Nexus/README.md

 * Cisco Live San Diego 2019: BRKDCN-2011

-> You need to copy these scripts over to a supported Nexus platform that is running a version of NXOS capable to execute python scripts
+> NOTE: Some of these scripts (eg: Nexus_Super_CMD and Ping_Range) need to be copied over to the bootflash:scripts/ directory on a supported Nexus platform that is running a version of NXOS capable to execute python scripts.
+Other scripts, such as SSH_Check_Command, can be run from any PC with Python installed and the various packages (Eg: netmiko, etc).
+Each folder's README will provide more guidance.

-> Copy them over to the bootflash:scripts/ directory

 Within each sub-directory, is the script and an additional README.
 It will be documented in that README what each script is expected to achieve and how to use that particular script.